 Wire Transfer: To make a wire transfer payment, please contact the Student Accounts Office by either mailing or emailing your request to receive the wire transfer information.
 You may also stop in the Student Accounts Office to request the information in person.
 When making a wire transfer, please include the student's ID number and name in the reference section.

-On July 1, 2012, the College of Saint Benedict and Saint John's University will begin working with a third-party service provider (TouchNet/Pay Path) to process credit/debit card payments to student billing accounts.
-After July 1, all billing account payments using a credit/debit card will be processed by TouchNet.
+On July 1, 2012, the College of Saint Benedict and Saint John's University began working with a third-party service provider (TouchNet/Pay Path) to process credit/debit card payments to student billing accounts.
+All billing account payments using a credit/debit card are processed by TouchNet.
 Payments can be made online through our eBilling system using credit/debit cards from VISA, MasterCard, American Express, Discover, Diners Club, JCB, China Union Pay, BC Card, and DinaCard.
 TouchNet will assess a 2.75% fee on each transaction (with a minimum service charge of $3.00).
-We will no longer accept credit/debit card payments over the telephone or at the cashier stations in the Student Accounts offices.
-However, we will provide a computer station in the Student Accounts Offices for use by students and parents.
+We do not accept credit/debit card payments over the telephone or at the cashier stations in the Student Accounts offices.
+However, we will provide a computer station in the Student Accounts Office for use by students and parents.